Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 - the defendant was negligent in the use or maintenance of the property,

-- the defendant’s negligence was a substantial factor in causing the plaintiff’s injuries.1
+- the defendant’s negligence was a substantial factor in causing your injuries.4

-In slip-and-fall cases, the victim has to show that the defendant’s negligence led to the unsafe condition that caused them to trip or slip.
+In slip-and-fall cases, you have to show that the defendant’s negligence led to the unsafe condition that caused you to trip or slip.
 Those unsafe conditions can take a variety of forms, like:

 - puddles of slippery liquid,